-Note: This will require the implementation of a traffic regulation order (TRO) or a temporary traffic regulation order (TTRO).
+Note: This will require the implementation of a Traffic Regulation Order (TRO) or a Temporary Traffic Regulation Order (TTRO).
 I would note that these proposals are dependent on the success of the TRO application.
 This is a significant risk to the project as this does not form part of the planning process.
+Following successful implementation of a TRO, enforcement of these is a matter for Lancashire Constabulary.

 For enforcement, the CTMP suggests the use of the Speed Indicator Devices and additional police enforcement (e.g., mobile cameras).
-This is subject to further detail (locations etc.) and Lancashire Constabulary's' support.
+This is subject to further detail (locations etc.) and Lancashire Constabulary's support.
 The applicant is yet to provide evidence of Lancashire Constabulary's support, and as such if the applicants' proposals are not supported by them, further mitigation will be required along the route, yet to be defined, considered and supported.
+It is suggested the LPA require evidence of Lancashire Constabulary support as part of that required for consideration of the application and inform the LHA if this cannot be provided so that further work can take place.